bjoern-hempel/backup-mysql/README.md

 First install the friends of bash libraries: https://github.com/bjoern-hempel/friends-of-bash

-Check that the libraries are available:
+Check that the friends of bash libraries are available:

 ```
 user$ friends-of-bash status